Easy Weekend Project-DIY Aged Mirror and Frame

 After a few minutes, you'll see the paint dry as it will turn a dull silver.

 The side you are painting on is the back of the mirror and if you flip it you will start to see a "mirror".
 Spray on another light coat and continue this until you get the desired effect on your "mirror" side.
 What's good about this paint is that it dries really quickly so it does not become a time consuming project that lasts for days on end.
-An "antique" mirror can be created in less than an afternoon
+An "antique" mirror can be created in an afternoon.

-Once you've achieved the mirror you want, it is now time to distress the paint and create that old chippy look.
+Once you've achieved the mirror you want, it is now time to distress the paint and create that old "chipped" look.
 With your spray bottle containing half vinegar and half water spray the backside of your mirror and wait a few minutes.
 The vinegar will start to eat away at the paint.
 Take a paper towel or a soft rag and dampen it with the vinegar solution and dab the vinegar on your mirror up and down gently so you don't accidentally remove big chunks of paint.
 You should see the paint removing.
 If you've left your paint dry longer, it might take more rubbing to remove the paint.

 Continue this until you achieve the desired look.
 Once that is done you can either add a couple more coats to lightly cover your chips or you can, like I prefer, paint the backside a flat black which I find emphasizes the chips and scratches.